 I was privileged to be part of the team that agreed that the first edition of this reference work could be STEP - branded, when I was the Deputy Chair of STEP and part of its Board, back in the 1990s.
 At that time Trusts in Prime Jurisdictions focused on common law jurisdictions where trusts were well known and recognized in their legal systems.

-Since then trusts have been attacked by successive governments in their home common law jurisdictions, in many cases implementing international initiatives started by multinational and unaccountable bodies staffed by legislators who do not appear to understand what a trust is, or how they work, but who believe that they understand the advantages that they can bring “to their owners”.
+Since then trusts have been subject to scrutiny by successive governments in their home common law jurisdictions, in many cases implementing international initiatives started by multinational and bodies who do not appear to understand what a trust is, or how they work, and focus solely on the tax issues without a proper appreciation of the other advantages that they can bring.

 The current Fifth Edition contains 44 chapters, 28 of them dealing with specific jurisdictions, 8 of these are civil law jurisdictions or jurisdictions such as Japan where trusts have not historically been mainstream.
 The growth in the incidence and use of trusts in civil law jurisdictions has been one of the reasons that this Fifth Edition is larger and more comprehensive than its predecessors.
 And the excellent chapter on the UK’s tax of trusts, written by Maggie Gonzalez contains much that is useful to practitioners, especially UK tax practitioners.